 Oh!
-And don't give your dog ginger ale or ginger tea!
+And don't give your dog ginger ale!
 Stick to treats and chews made for them!
 Your dog's stomach will thank you!

-Powdered ginger is an excellent option and perfect for adding to treats and supplements.
-At Xen Pets we include organic ginger in our calming dog chews.
+Powdered ginger is an excellent option and perfect for adding to ginger dog treats and supplements.
+At Xen Pets we include organic ginger in our sleep treats for dogs.

 How much ginger can my dog eat?

 Our calming chews provide your dog's diet with 30mg of ginger per serving (2 soft chews).
 This serving size also depends on the weight.
 So check out the link provided to understand the correct dosage.
 Dogs eat ginger root in many ways, but we've always found it easiest in chew form!